jsam/datagears/README.md

 [![image][]][1]

-Build large-scale feature pipelines and store them to high throughput feature store.
+Powerful high throughput feature store for machine learning teams.
 ---

-To avoid duplicating work and foster better collaboration inside ML teams and between data scientist and operations, we decided to build a scalable feature pipeline builder which is backed by high troughput, centralized feature store which can easily horizontally scale its computational and storage resources.
-To achieve those goals we utilized the existing technologies and design principles from the Python ecosystem, so the ramp-up period (from data exploration to production) for data scientists should be much faster.
+To avoid duplicating work and foster better collaboration inside ML teams and between data scientists and operations, we decided to build a scalable data-flow based feature builders which are backed by high troughput, centralized store which can be easily horizontally scaled - both in computation and storage.
+To achieve those goals we utilized the existing technologies and design principles from the Python ecosystem, so the ramp-up period, from data exploration to production, for ML engineers should be much faster.
 In our design we considered both perspectives - data scientists and devops, to enable ease of use during data exploration and model building phase and provide needed tools to productionize their results.

 # Goals